-So, what about emojis within SMS using an A2P messaging (or SMS API) platform?
-Is it possible?
+So, can I use emojis in SMS using an A2P messaging (or SMS API) platform?

 Short answer: Yes.